LSEG-API-Samples/Article.OpenDACSandODPS/README.md

 #### Mandatory Checks
 In order to be compliant, the following checks have to be made:
-* User login test, confirms that a user is entitled, and user's maximum number allowed simultaneous connections is not exceeded.
-Should be followed by logout at the end of the usage that is being checked.
+* User login test that confirms that a user is entitled, and user's maximum number allowed simultaneous connections is not exceeded.
+It is followed by the logout when the corresponding usage of data ends
-* Subscription test or PE test verifies that a user is entitled to certain items
+* Subscription test or PE test verifies that a user is entitled to the items subscribed
-* Periodic repremission test verifies that entitlements for a specific user are still valid, and re-requests the entitlements is they are not.
+* Periodic repremission test verifies that entitlements for a specific user are still valid; if the result is positive, all the entitlement checks for the user should be reapplied

 There are two important principles to permissioning that application developer should uphold at all times in order for the application to be compliant:
 * Entitlements should be properly verified, prior to the release of data, as described above